Jews in New Amsterdam: Commemoration

+Anniversary celebrations

 The 250th anniversary of the arrival was marked a year late in 1905, and the 300th anniversary was marked in 1954.
 The 300th anniversary was marked for an eight-month period, from September 1954–May 1955.
 For this milestone, a Jewish Tercentenary Monument and flagstaff designed by Abram Belskie was placed on Peter Minuit Plaza in Manhattan's Battery, and another Jewish Tercentenary Monument and flagstaff designed by Carl C. Mose with a wave-shaped relief bearing illustrations of the Four Freedoms as inspired by Hebrew Bible verses, as well as a conjectural image of the St. Catrina, was placed in St. Louis's Forest Park.